zingale/phy504/_sources/templates-intro.rst.txt

 The main advantage is that is saves on development time, since we don't need to maintain specialized functions for each datatype that we may want to use.

-We've been using templates all throughout the semester -- basically whenever you see the ``< >``.
+We've been using templates all throughout the semester--- basically whenever you see the ``< >``.
 For example, ``std::vector`` is a template-class and we tell it what type of vector we wish to create through the type parameter, e.g., ``std::vector<double>``